sylvaticus/SPMLJ/README.md

 https://github.com/sylvaticus/IntroSPMLJuliaCourse

 STATUS: Work in progress.
-The course is still being worked on.
+The course is still being worked on (2021.03.04: the part on Julia is completed ;-) )

 Objectives:
 1. Supply students with an operational knowledge of a modern and efficient general-purpose language that can be employed for the implementation of their research daily activities;